 Welcome of new members: President Lisa Dahill welcomed new at-large Directors Francis X. McAloon and Elizabeth Drescher and new Vice President/President-elect Claire Wolfteich.

-Thanks to members rotating off: Lisa thanked at-large Directors Ralph Keen and Elisabeth , new Past President Bernard McGinn, and Past President Emeritus Joe Driskill for their service.
+Thanks to members rotating off: Lisa thanked at-large Directors Ralph Keen and Elisabeth Koenig, new Past President Bernard McGinn, and Past President Emeritus Joe Driskill for their service.

-Spiritus report and editorial transition process (Doug, .
+Spiritus report and editorial transition process (Douglas Christie, Bernie McGinn).

 Bernie summarized the process, which was included in a November 10 report.
 The Committee invited nominations, of which twenty (including four self-nominations) were received by March.
 Some candidates were unable to proceed when they found they could not receive institutional support.
 Steven Chase submitted his application, recused himself from deliberations, and went through the process as a candidate.
 In August, the Committee solicited input on Steven’s candidacy from the Editorial Board and Board of Directions; ten responses were returned, all enthusiastic.
 When the question of institutional location arose, Bernie approached Ronald Rohlheiser of Oblate School of Theology’s growing program in contemporary spirituality, directed by Philip Sheldrake.
 An affirmative response was forthcoming in August.
 While discussions will continue over the coming year, it seems likely OST will provide institutional support equivalent to that provided by LMU (an office, student assistance, phone and internet) and may be able to grant Steven some kind of faculty status.